SteffeyDev/osc-scenes/README.md

 ### Sending complex data using argument lists

 The above example only showed integers in the map, but many types of OSC messages are supported.
-If you specify a `valueType` in the endpoint settings, all the arguments associated with a message will be cast to that type if possible.
-If not specified, or if the cast fails, the type is assumed as follows:
+The type is assumed as follows:
 * Only digits 0-9: `int`
 * Digits 0-9 with one decimal point: `float`
 * "true" and "false" (case-insensitive): `bool`